strimertul/strimertul/README.md

 Smol broadcasting suite, includes:

-- Extremely simple/fast disk-backed KV over websocket for interacting with web-based overlays
+- Extremely simple/fast disk-backed KV over websocket (Kilovolt) for interacting with web-based overlays
   - oh and it has pub/sub
 - Static file server for said overlays
 - Loyalty system that tracks viewers and allows them to redeem rewards and contribute to community goals